 While the winter of 1777-1778 wasn’t exceptionally cold, many soldiers lacked proper clothing, which left them unfit to serve.
 Some were even shoeless.
 As Washington described in a December 23, 1777 letter to Henry Laurens, “...we have, by a field return this day made no less than 2,898 Men now in Camp unfit for duty because they are bare foot and otherwise naked…”

 Army records suggest that each soldier received a daily ration of one-half pound of beef during January 1778, but food shortages during February left the men without meat for several days at a time.

-Cold and starvation were not even the most dangerous threats to soldiers at Valley Forge: diseases proved to be the biggest killer.
-As the National Park Service say, “Disease was the true scourge of the camp.”
+Cold and starvation at Valley Forge were not even the most dangerous threats: diseases proved to be the biggest killer.
+As the National Park Service says, “Disease was the true scourge of the camp.”
 By the end of the six-month encampment, some 2,000 men—roughly one in six—died of disease.
 Camp records indicate that two-thirds of the deaths happened during the warmer months of March, April and May when soldiers were less confined to their cabins and food and other supplies were more abundant.

 The most common illnesses included influenza, typhus, typhoid fever and dysentery—conditions most likely exacerbated by poor hygiene and sanitation at the camp.

 Military Training at Valley Forge